Do you dream of being successfully admitted to college?

 Hello, Mr.X!

 This is Sophie M. I was wondering if you could write me a letter of recommendation for college.
-I deeply respect you as a teacher and feel we have established a great relationship.
+I deeply respect you as a teacher and feel we have established a great connection.
 You know my strengths and personality well.
 I feel like you could help me boost my application with a nice recommendation!
 Do you think it would be possible?

 7. Follow Up on the Letters of Recommendation